Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you have already chosen a supplier you will not receive an Opt-Out Notice and are not eligible to be automatically included.
 You will need to contact AEP Energy seeking enrollment information.
 You will need to be aware of any obligations in your current agreement; many include an early termination fee.
 AEP Energy will always try to accommodate residents should they wish to enroll after the initial enrollment period.
 However, AEP Energy reserves the right to decline late enrollments depending on market conditions.

 We have retained Independent Energy Consultants, Inc, a Public Utilities Commission of Ohio (PUCO) certified broker and aggregator of electric and natural gas, without using any taxpayer money.
 They have designed, implemented, and administered similar successful electric and natural gas aggregation programs that impact over 100 communities across Ohio.
-We will have their assistance and that of AEP Energy throughout the program.
+We will have their assistance and that of Energy Harbor throughout the program.
 We researched the process thoroughly and are pleased with the offer they negotiated.
 Independent Energy Consultants’ efforts were instrumental in obtaining this offer for the City of Canton.

 Yes.
 The City-owned accounts are eligible to receive the program rate.